mimiframework/Mimi.jl/docs/src/tutorials/tutorial_1.md

 # Tutorial 1: Install Mimi

-This tutorial describes how to install julia, Mimi, and the Mimi Registry.
+This tutorial describes how to set up your system by installing julia, Mimi, and the Mimi registry.

 ## Installing julia